navikt/padm2/README.md

 read postgresql/prod-fss/creds/padm2-readonly

 ```
+### Kafka

+This application owns and produces to the following topic:

+* teamsykefravr.dialogmelding

 ### Importing flowchart from gliffy confluence
 1. Open a web browser and go the confluence site that has the gliffy diagram you want to import, example site: